 Homemade Hand Scrub: Orange Spice

-I do a lot of gardening in the fall and my hands get pretty beat up.
+I spend a lot of time in my garden this time of year so my hands can use the pampering.
 This antibacterial homemade hand scrub leaves hands clean and soft.

 I use homemade soap as it retains its glycerin, a natural humectant, adding moisture to the skin.
 Distilled water is just the right pH for your skin.
 Pumice is a very finely ground volcanic ash that will buff and polish the skin.
 Orange essential oil is great for removing grease and dirt from the skin without being drying, and cinnamon essential oil is naturally antibacterial.